Managed Access Program

-Our one-time gene therapy will be provided free-of-charge.
-To ensure safe administration and adequate follow-up, treatment will be administered in trained treatment centers.
-If no such center exists in the patient’s home country, Novartis Gene Therapies will determine the feasibility of alternative treatment center locations.
+Our one-time gene therapy is provided free-of-charge.
+To ensure safe administration and adequate follow-up, treatment can only be administered in trained treatment centers.
+If no such center exists in the patient’s country of residence, Novartis Gene Therapies determines the feasibility of alternative treatment center locations.

 More About Novartis Managed Access

 For general medical information queries, healthcare professionals may submit requests to the Novartis Gene Therapies Medical Information team in the US, Europe, Middle East and Asia, Latin America & Canada, or Asia-Pacific.